githubschool/gh-github-intermediate-template/labs/5-cherry-pick.md

 ## Scenario

-You've completed et's "accidentally" commit some changes to `main`, then cherry-pick them into a feature branch and remove the commits from the default branch.
+Let's "accidentally" commit some changes to `main`, then cherry-pick them into a feature branch and remove the commits from the default branch.

 ## Task 1: Create a Feature Branch